socphoenix/lemmy_nhl_bot/README.md

 ## Install from pip
 > pip install lemmy-nhl==1.5.0

+## Install using Docker:
+See [docker branch](https://github.com/socphoenix/lemmy_nhl_bot/tree/docker) of repo, there is a config.py script that needs to be run before docker build!

 ## Usage:
 Before starting bot.py, please make sure to run config.py!
 It is needed to save your login token and teamID/community Name.
 Without these the script will crash!